vallela-supritha/Steganography/README.md

 ## 🚀 Features

-- 📥 **Embed Messages:** Hide secret text inside an image using LSB technique.
+- 📥 Embed Messages:Hide secret text inside an image using LSB technique.
-- 📤 **Extract Messages:** Retrieve the hidden message from a stego image.
+- 📤 Extract Messages:Retrieve the hidden message from a stego image.
 - 🖼️ Supports PNG, JPG, and JPEG formats.
 - 💡 Built with an intuitive and responsive user interface using **Streamlit**.
 - 🔐 Uses 2-bit encoding per byte for efficient data embedding.

 ## 🧠 How It Works

-- The app uses **2 bits of each pixel channel** (R, G, B) to store parts of the secret message.
+- The app uses 2 bits of each pixel channel (R, G, B) to store parts of the secret message.
 - The message is prefixed with its length followed by a special delimiter `%` for secure retrieval.
-- **Encoding:** Converts text characters into binary and embeds them in the image pixel data.
+- Encoding: Converts text characters into binary and embeds them in the image pixel data.
-- **Decoding:** Reconstructs the text from the modified image using the embedded length.
+- Decoding: Reconstructs the text from the modified image using the embedded length.

 ## 📦 Tech Stack